 I explored the center and central market and went back to my hotel to chill out and have some dinner.
 Afterwards I returned to the center and continued on to another area of town than where I was staying that had a bunch of hotels and popular restaurants where the most of the foreign travelers hung out.
 I had a drink outside at a place that specialized in dishes with chocolate.
 There was a group of German and Swiss and a couple of other westerners there that I more or less eavesdropped on, finding it funny that they would talk German sometimes assuming the rest of us didn’t understand.

 In addition to normal shops there were an unusual amount of flower and plant shops.
 I assume that there are probably a lot of plants that thrive in the mountainous local terrain that aren’t seen elsewhere.
 There were also a lot of street vendors and simple street eateries.

 I had thought I would stay at least another day but decided to leave the next morning to Mui Ne.
 Most of the other sites in Dalat didn’t sound so exciting or there were waterfalls in the area but sounded like they were logistically difficult to get to and like a lot of sites in Vietnam – worth seeing if you are in a place and needed something to do but not so interesting that one would necessarily go out of their way to see them.

 Part 3 – Southern Vietnam

-My journey to Virtnam continues south on the following page:
+My journey to Vietnam continues south on the following page: southern Vietnam

 So, those were just a few tales from my many travels over the last thirty and something years.
 I hope you've enjoyed another side of a traveling clown!
 If you want, write me an email or better yet, book my show or set a link to this website or just state me as the beneficiary of your will!